TechnicalBuildingSystems/OpenSmartHomeData/README.md

 Filename | Description
 --- | ---
+Measurement | A set of csv files, which contain the measured sensor and actuator values.
+A description of the data format provided is decribed below.
+Also see the annotated RDF version.
 MeasurementTurtle | RDF dump of the measurements made using a real world smart home system as RDF dumps in ttl format 00_OpenSmartHomeData.ttl | Meta data describing the observations made by the smart home system measurements 01_LinkOsh.ttl | Links linking instances from 00_OpenSmartHomeData.ttl and 02_BotFromRevit.ttl